kdowbecki/kdowbecki.github.io/_posts/2022-12-02-How-many-characters-can-a-String-have.md

 return (int32_t)max_elements_per_size_t;
 ```

-I'm definitely not OpenJDK source code expert.
-After spending some time searching for answers it feels like
-`MinObjAlignment` and other values in this method will depend on the CPU architecture.
-If so there won't
+After going through OpenJDK code it looks like `MinObjAlignment` and other values here will depend on the CPU
-be just a single answer.
+architecture.
+If so, there won't be just a single answer.

 On Linux x86_64 debugging with [`gdb`](https://sourceware.org/gdb/) shows that the expression
-`align_down(max_jint - header_size(type), MinObjAlignment)` is executed and the method returns 2147483645,
+`align_down(max_jint - header_size(type), MinObjAlignment)` is executed and the method returns 2147483645.
-which is `Integer.MAX_VALUE - 2`.
-Knowing that let's try to create the longest possible string again.
+This value is equal to `Integer.MAX_VALUE - 2`.
+Let's try to create the longest possible string again:

 ```java
 String text = "a".repeat(Integer.MAX_VALUE - 2);
 ```

-This time it doesn't throw any errors confirming that for Java 17 running on Linux x86_64 a string can have up to
+This time the code doesn't throw any errors, confirming that for Java 17 running on Linux x86_64 a string can
-`Integer.MAX_VALUE - 2` characters.
+have up to `Integer.MAX_VALUE - 2` characters.